The World Won't Listen: Background

-The album was conceived as a collection of the band's singles and their B-sides from 1985 to 1987.
+The album is a collection of the band's singles and select B-sides from 1985 to 1987.
 Additionally, the scrapped single "You Just Haven't Earned It Yet, Baby" (which was passed over for "Shoplifters of the World Unite") and the near-single "There Is a Light That Never Goes Out" (a single candidate from The Queen Is Dead that was passed over in favour of "Bigmouth Strikes Again") were included.

 The title reflects Smiths singer Morrissey's belief that mainstream radio and record buyers weren't paying attention to the band.
-The compilation was succeeded three months later by Louder Than Bombs, released in the US by Rough Trade and featuring a similar, but extended track listing.
+The compilation was succeeded three months later by Louder Than Bombs.
+Originally intended solely for US release, Rough Trade chose to also release Louder Than Bombs in the UK.
+It featured a similar, but extended track listing to The World Won't Listen.
 The World Won't Listen contains two versions of songs that do not appear on Louder Than Bombs: the single version of "The Boy with the Thorn in His Side" and the single edit of "That Joke Isn't Funny Anymore".
 Additionally, The World Won't Listen contains different versions of two songs that would appear on Louder Than Bombs: "Stretch Out and Wait" features an alternate vocal, and "You Just Haven't Earned It Yet, Baby" appears in a slightly different and longer mix.
-In some territories, a double LP (and double cassette) second edition was released with an additional 12 tracks on the extra disk.
+In Australia and New Zealand, a double LP (and double cassette) second edition was released with an additional 12 tracks on the extra disc.
 The 12 extra tracks are mostly sourced (in order) from Louder than Bombs as well as "Panic" B-side "The Draize Train", which doesn't otherwise appear on either.
 The 2011 reissue replaced the single version of "The Boy With the Thorn in His Side" with the album version.
 Also of note is the fact that "Ask" appears on both The World Won't Listen and Louder Than Bombs in a slightly different and longer mix than its single version.

-After WEA acquired the Smiths' back catalogue in 1992, all Smiths albums were re-released at mid-price, including The World Won't Listen, which was expanded to include a cover of "Golden Lights" and the original Rough Trade cassette edition bonus track "Money Changes Everything" (the "Bigmouth Strikes Again" B-side, also later released on the deluxe edition of The Sound of The Smiths).
+After WEA acquired the Smiths' back catalogue in 1992, all Smiths albums were re-released in the UK in 1993 at mid-price, including The World Won't Listen, which was expanded to include a cover of "Golden Lights" and the original Rough Trade cassette edition bonus track "Money Changes Everything" (the "Bigmouth Strikes Again" B-side, also later released on the deluxe edition of The Sound of The Smiths).
+In the US, the albums were also re-released in 1993, although The World Won't Listen was not included among them.